romanhess98/user_classification/user_classification_transformer/report/rhess_report.md

 As institutional accounts make up 9% of Twitter accounts (cite McCorriston) they can skew the tweet sample significantly.

 Defining who is a general public and who is an institutional user is not trivial and different approaches exist in the literature.
-Li et al (cite) aimed at differentiating between male, female and *brand-related* twitter users.
+Li et al (cite) aimed at differentiating between male, female and *brand-related* Twitter users.
 Yan et al. (cite) differentiate between *open* and *closed* accounts, where open accounts publish information to the public, with their goal being to promote products, services or themselves.
-Closed accounts on the other hand publish information about their daily lives and use twitter to communicate with their friends.
+Closed accounts on the other hand publish information about their daily lives and use Twitter to communicate with their friends.
 McCorriston et al. (cite)  created a tool to distinguish between organizational and individual accounts but did not define their definition of *organizational* in detail.
 Lastly, De Choudhury et al. (cite) split Twitter users into ordinary individuals, organizations, and journalists/media bloggers.
 The existing diversity and intransparency in defining user categories is not ideal.